 Read More: Check out our handy flight tips and hacks to save money on flights

 Another top spot for remote working in Asia is Chiang Mai, Thailand.
 Here you can find a unique wat (temple) on every corner and so much more!

 Chiang Mai is a digital nomad’s paradise when it comes to the internet.
 It’s fast and easy to come by!
 Most places have their WiFi information posted for customers.

 This may also be because Chiang Mai University students are always out and about getting work done, too.
 It’s very unlikely you’ll find an issue with the internet in Chiang Mai.

 Chiang Mai offers plenty of coworking spaces throughout the city.
 There’s even a popular one for night owls: Yellow Coworking which is open 24 hours.

-While Thailand’s coffee can’t be compared to Vietnam’s, they do have a thriving coffee-scene and several Instagram-worthy cafes excellent for getting some work done.
+While Thailand’s coffee can’t be compared to Vietnam’s, they have a thriving coffee scene and several Instagram-worthy cafes that are excellent for getting some work done.
 Brown Cafe is a lovely spot with delicious desserts, too!

 Accommodation in Chiang Mai

 You can get a real bang for your buck in Chiang Mai when it comes to accommodation.
 You can find a budget-friendly, centrally located place to stay in the popular area of Nimman or the more touristy location of the Old Town.